sci-42ver/SICP_SDF/SDF_notes.md

   I didn't dig into the arity implementation `(hash-table-ref/default arity-table proc #f)` since it is related with data structure which should be learnt in CRLS, i.e. [`procedure-arity`][MIT_Scheme_Reference].
 - > In the mathematical tensor product, f and g are linear functions of their inputs, and h is a trace over some shared indices
   TODO IMHO it is more related with ["direct sum"](https://www.math3ma.com/blog/the-tensor-product-demystified).
+- > Note that here we do not need to use restrict-arity because the returned procedure has exactly one argument.
+  The main difference here is that here the func parameter is *not variant*.
 # TODO
 - > We will examine a very nice example of this optimization in chapter 7.
 ## SDF code base